MileHacker Logo

 Yosemite National Park

-Located north of Sequoia and Kings Canyon, Yosemite National Park features stunning granite cliffs, powerful waterfalls, and iconic valleys.
+Located north of Sequoia and Kings Canyon, Yosemite National Park features stunning granite cliffs, powerful waterfalls, and symbolic valleys.
 Combine it with Sequoia for a multi-park California national park trip.
 Plan for a 3-4 hour drive via scenic Central Valley agricultural lands on Highway 99, then east on Highway 140 or 120 into Yosemite.

 Death Valley National Park